StockSharp/doc/en/topics/api/candles/custom_type_of_candle.md

 ## The implementation of tick candles

 1. First, you need to create your own candle type.
-The type must inherit from the [Candle](xref:StockSharp.Algo.Candles.Candle) class:
+The type must inherit from the [CandleMessage](xref:StockSharp.Messages.CandleMessage) class:

    > [!CAUTION]
    > Tick candles are supported by [S\#](../../api.md) as standard and this step is presented only as an example.